hirokisan/bybit/README.md

 # bybit

-bybit is an bybit client for the Go programming language.
+bybit is a bybit client for the Go programming language.

 ## Usage